mklabs/vimfiles/readme.md

 - Modular nvim / vim and common [configuration](#configuration).
 Plugins are loaded from their respective folders, using glob patterns.
 - Includes [autoload/vmf.vim](./autoload/vmf.vim)
-  - higher lvl API and commands to work with vim-plug, in use in vimrc to load plugins based on a glob pattern.
+  - in use in vimrc to load plugins based on a glob pattern.
   - `vmf#{join,glob,source,log,debug,end}` functions
   - `:Vimfiles` Source a list of files using glob patterns
   - `:Vimfile` Calls Plug internally, taking care of calling plug#being / plug#end